crazydogen/crazydogen.github.io/src/TimeSeriesGetStarted.md

 [Click here](http://www.timeseriesclassification.com/results.php) (based on UEA & UCR project) to get more details.
 ### Datasets
  - [UEA & UCR Time Series Classification Repository](http://www.timeseriesclassification.com/dataset.php) is an ongoing project to develop a comprehensive repository for research into time series classification.
  - [Peter H Charlton's Project (clinical signals)](http://peterhcharlton.github.io) composes of four clinical time series (Respiratory rate, pulse wave, etc.) now.
-Besides, he also provides some useful toolboxes for time series mentioned above.
+Besides, he also provided some useful toolboxes for time series mentioned above.
 ### Python's libs
  - The objective of the  [pyts](https://pyts.readthedocs.io/en/stable/introduction.html#id2) Python package is to make time series classification easily accessible by providing preprocessing and utility tools, and implementations ([Comparisons of performance](https://pyts.readthedocs.io/en/stable/reproducibility.html)) of several algorithms for time series classification.
  - [tslearn ](https://tslearn.readthedocs.io/en/stable/user_guide/userguide.html) (sklearn flavour) is a Python package that provides machine learning tools for the analysis of time series.
 This package builds on (and hence depends on) scikit-learn, numpy and scipy libraries.